- What is a staff augmentation?

 - Employee absences: If a key team member is on extended leave or you have an unexpected vacancy, staff augmentation can provide temporary replacements to ensure continuity and maintain productivity.

-- Proof of concept or pilot projects: When you need to test an idea or validate a new technology before committing to a full-scale implementation, staff augmentation allows you to access the necessary expertise without overcommitting resources.
+- Proof of concept (POC) or pilot projects: When you need to test an idea or validate a new technology before committing to a full-scale implementation, staff augmentation allows you to access the necessary expertise without overcommitting resources.

 - Knowledge transfer and training: Augmenting your team with experienced professionals can help improve the skills of your in-house staff through knowledge sharing and on-the-job training.